Scalar conservation law in a bounded domain with strong source at boundary

 \section{Existence of the entropy solution}

 In this section, we fix some $T>0$ and construct an entropy solution on $\Sigma_T$ via the vanishing viscosity limit.
 With the uniqueness proved in Theorem \ref{thm:uniq}, we obtain an entropy solution on $\Sigma$.
-We first focus on the non-integrable case, then briefly summarize the argument for the integrable case.
+As before, we focus on the non-integrable case and then summarize the argument for the integrable case.

-For the non-integrable case, assume the conditions in Theorem \ref{thm:exis}.
+For the non-integrable case, assume that the conditions in Theorem \ref{thm:exis} hold.
 For each $\ve>0$, the viscosity problem is constructed as

 where $G^\ve(t,x,u):=V(x)(u-\varrho^\ve(t,x))$ with $\varrho^\ve$ in Theorem \ref{thm:exis}, $u_0^\ve\in\cC^2([0,1])$ approximates $u_0$ in $L^2((0,1))$ and

 It admits a classical solution $u^\ve=u^\ve(t,x)$ that satisfies \begin{itemize} \item[\textnormal{(v1)}] $u^\ve-\varrho^\ve \in L^2(\Sigma_T;\nu)$, and \item[\textnormal{(v2)}] for all $\vf\in\cC_c^2((-\infty,T)\times(0,1))$,